larson-group/clubb_release/Readme.txt

 By default HOC should be setup to compile without this option.
-To use this option, you must modify the Makefile in the src directory so that FCFLAGS includes "-DSCALARS" and do a make clean, make, and make install.
+To use this option, you must modify the Makefile in the src directory so that FCFLAGS includes "-DSCALARS" and do a make clean and make.

 Currently the code contains eddy-diffusivity scalar code and the more complex code used in diag_var(), closure_new(), and timestep_mixing().
-Both use two dimensional arrays, but the code and results for each is seperated.
+Both use two dimensional arrays, but the code and results for each is separated.

 Initially, the sclr arrays are configured to contain two vertical columns containing copies of thl and rt (the first and second elements, respectively).
-The code is sufficently general that an arbitrary number of scalars can be added with a small number of modifications.
+The code is sufficiently general that an arbitrary number of scalars can be added with a small number of modifications.
 The following files must be adjusted to customize the scalars: